hiperwalk/hiperwalk/docs/development/index.rst

 the recently compiled documentation is available locally.
 To view (and test) it,
-open the file ``hiperwalk/docs/build/html/index.html`` in the browser of your preference -- e.g. by double clicking it.
+open the file ``hiperwalk/docs/build/html/index.html`` in the browser of your reference -- e.g. by double clicking it.

 Todo